Gatsbywax/wax-blockchain/tokenomics/proposals/general-fee-formula.md

 - **free_block_cpu_threshold**: Defines the CPU usage threshold at which transaction fees begin to apply.
 This value is typically set to 0 but can be modified through contract updates to adapt to network requirements.

 - **tx_cost_metric**: A weight assigned to individual transactions, representing the amount of chain resources consumed.
 This metric allows the fee to be adjusted proportionally to the resources utilized by a transaction.
-This maybe CPU, Net, action count, a combination of any of them, etc.
+This maybe CPU, Net, action count, a combination of any of them, etc. This value is somewhat analogous to gas in EVM world.

 #### Special Case: free_block_cpu_threshold = 0